lior199707/lior199707.github.io/README.md

 The website provides different methods for dividing the tips between the employees.
 1) The settings:
-   The settings are used to determine the percentage of total tips that goes to each restaurant role (excep waiters).
+   The settings are used to determine the percentage of total tips that goes to each restaurant role (excep waiters) and are saved so the user won't have to fill them    every time he opens the webstite.

    ![image](https://user-images.githubusercontent.com/40609600/219379354-5f042859-7f84-4c27-9b00-0cee34e7e5e3.png)